D-Aze/DevOps/project-11.md

 ### PROJECT 11: Ansible Configuration Management - Automate Project 7 to 10

-This project will make use of Ansible Configuration Management to automate routine server configuration tasks.
-The project will focus on developing Ansible scripts to simulate the use of a Jump box/Bastion host to access the Web Servers.

-#### Task:

-- Install and configure Ansible client to act as a Jump Server/Bastion Host
-- Create a simple Ansible playbook to automate servers configuration

 #### Step 1 - Install and configure Ansible on EC2 Instance:

 ##### 1. Update Name tag on the Jenkins EC2 Instance to Jenkins-Ansible.
 This server will be used to run the playbooks.